waldo323/schedcsv/README.md

 ========

-simple project with the goal of parsing a csv file from an export from the head of programming and generating output files which are particularly useful to Penguicon 2015 (on the master branch).
+simple project with the goal of parsing a csv file from an export from the head of programming and generating output files which are particularly useful to the upcoming Penguicon (on the master branch). typically the previous years will be made into a branch named the same as the Penguicon main event was held

 usage:
    * download the repository